-• Students must satisfactorily complete all courses maintaining a 3.00 term GPA and CGPA and must have successfully completed a learning contract before proceeding to the full-time clinical experiences.

-• Students must pass the comprehensive practical examination in the last didactic term in order to participate in the full-time terminal clinical experiences.

-• Students must pass all full-time clinical education experiences in order to graduate.
+- Students must satisfactorily complete all courses maintaining a 3.00 term GPA and CGPA and must have successfully completed a learning contract before proceeding to the full-time clinical experiences. - Students must pass the comprehensive practical examination in the last didactic term in order to participate in the full-time terminal clinical experiences. - Students must pass all full-time clinical education experiences in order to graduate.
 Only one repeat of a full-time clinical experience is allowed.

 A student has the right to appeal a faculty decision regarding progression in the program.
-If a student wishes to appeal, the student must contact his/her advisor immediately upon receiving formal notice of unsatisfactory performance and file the appeal within 3 days of receipt of the Academic Sanction Letter.
-The advisor will assist the student in developing an appeal describing the unusual circumstances leading to the unsatisfactory performance and actions the student has undertaken/ or plans to undertake to strengthen their academic performance.
+If a student wishes to appeal, the student must contact his/her advisor immediately upon receiving formal notice of unsatisfactory performance and file the appeal to the director of the DPT program within 3 days of receipt of the Academic Sanction Letter.
+The advisor will assist the student in developing an appeal describing the unusual circumstances leading to the unsatisfactory performance and actions the student has undertaken/or plans to undertake to strengthen their academic performance.
+A student may appeal to the Dean and the Graduate Academic Standing Committee if not satisfied with the decision of the DPT Director.